 "Determining molecular structure is the only way to understand functional and disease mechanisms at the molecular level. " Annalisa Pastore

 Prof Annalisa Pastore is a world-renowned researcher in structural and molecular biology, specialising in proteins found in neurodegenerative diseases.
 Obtaining her PhD in Chemistry from the University of Naples, Italy, she went on to do postdoctoral training at the University of Oxford, before leading groups at Heidelberg and MRC NIMR.
 Annalisa became Professor of Chemistry & Molecular Biology at Kings College London in 2013, Professor at the Scuola Normale Superiore di Pisa in 2018, and has won numerous awards including being elected member of the Academia Europaea, AcademiaNet and the European Molecular Biology Organization.
-At UK DRI at Kings, she will lead research in to the molecular mechanisms of amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD).
+A former Group Leader at the UK DRI at Kings, Prof Pastore led research into the molecular mechanisms of amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD).

 1. At a glance

 RNA is a molecular cousin of DNA and plays many different, important roles that keep our cells healthy.
 But growing evidence now points towards an active role for RNA in disease, including several neurodegenerative conditions, such as frontotemporal dementia (FTD) and amyotrophic lateral sclerosis (ALS).

 While FTD and ALS are distinct neurodegenerative diseases, they share common molecular causes and clinical features - and some people even have symptoms of both conditions.
 Clumps (or aggregates) of RNA binding proteins called TDP-43 or FUS are found in the brains of many people with these diseases, and this abnormal build-up is thought to play a key part in the death of neurons.